surlalwani/simplismart-assignment/README.md

 - Ensure kubeconfig is correctly set up
 - Verify Metrics Server is installed for `kubectl top`
 - Check KEDA installation in the cluster

-## License
-[Your License Here]

-## Contributing
-Contributions are welcome.
-Please open an issue or submit a pull request.